BIO300 Microscopy Techniques

 Students will also be able to use a variety of methods in sample preparation, stainig/labeling and basic imaging.

 Lectures, online self-study, practical training, demonstrations and laboratory exercises.

 Bachelor in the field of life sciences.

 Bachelor in the field of life sciences

 Exercises and demonstrations.

-Submission of written journal and oral examination.
+Submission of written report and oral examination.
 Pass/Fail.
-The journal must be approved before the student can take the exam.
+The report must be approved before the student can take the exam.

 Type of course: